-The physical characteristics of the subject parcel, such as its topography, access, size, shape, and available utilities, are adequate for its legally permissible land uses although the size of the could limit the scope of any future development.
+The physical characteristics of the subject parcel, such as its topography, access, size, shape, and available utilities, are adequate for its legally permissible land uses.
 A soils report has not been provided, although it is noted from a physical inspection of the subject parcel and existing development on properties in the immediate area, that the soil appears to be adequate for its legally permissible uses.